vmware/load-balancer-and-ingress-services-for-kubernetes/docs/shared_vip.md

 1. Make sure that LoadBalancer Services which are intended to share a VIP, must have the **same** annotation value.
 As shown in the example above, the annotation value `shared-vip-key-1` is same for both Services.
 2. In order to avoid any errors while configuring the Virtual Service on the Avi controller, it is required that there is no conflicting Port-Protocol pairs in the LB Services that share the Annotation value.
 With the example shown above both Services are exposing a unique, non-conflicting Port-Protocol for the backend application i.e. 80/TCP and 80/UDP.
 Explicit checks will be added around this to ensure misconfigurations in future AKO releases.
 3. The annotation must be provided only on Service of type LoadBalancers.

+## AviInfrasetting Support

+AviInfraSetting resources can be attached to LoadBalancer kubernetes services using annotation `aviinfrasetting.ako.vmware.com/name: <aviinfra-crd-name>`.
+Details can be found out [here](crds/avinfrasetting.md)

+> ***Note***: Make sure that LoadBalancer services which are intended to share a VIP, must have **same** avinfrasetting annotation value.